Self-Hosting

 helm install visiban helm/visiban \

---set ingress.host=visiban.example.com \
+--set ingress.host=boards.example.com \

---set postgresql.auth.password=strong-password
+--set backend.settings.siteDomain=boards.example.com

 Need the complete guide?
 The full documentation covers upgrades, backups, OAuth setup, environment variables, and more.